Advancing the Sacred Feminine

 What happens inside our Red Tent?

-Inside the Red Tent, we will hold a few of our scheduled group activities.
+Inside the Red Tent, we will hold scheduled group activities.
 Outside of those times, the Red Tent is open to you for meditation, art, reading, reflection, and song.

 What are the group activities that have been planned?